-CDIP helps students to explore major and career options, to gain professional experience while still a student, and to search for employment.
+The Career and Internship Program helps students explore major and career options, to gain professional experience while still a student, and to search for employment.
 A Virginia Wesleyan education emphasizes a host of critical skills sought by employers, such as oral and written communication skills, complex reasoning, problem solving skills, and collaboration.
-CDIP helps students to translate their liberal arts degrees into fulfilling careers that will endure in a world of constant change.
-The CDIP advises students on developing a pathway of professional experiences to meet their career goals through self-assessment tools, individual counseling and workshops, and internship and job search assistance.
+The CDIP helps students to translate their liberal arts degrees into fulfilling careers that will endure in a world of constant change.
+The CDIP advises students on developing professional portfolios to meet their career goals.
+It offers career resources, self-assessment tools, individual counseling, career-related workshops, shadowing experiences, internship support, and job search assistance.